maksym-lepekh/asyop/library/core.md

 ---

 ## Core
-The core part of the library describes fundamental types and facilities that a bare minimum for implementation of the asynchronous operations and continuations.
+The core part of the library describes fundamental types and facilities that are a bare minimum for implementation of the asynchronous operations and continuations.
 It has a minimal dependency, does not have any concrete type for error object or event loop preference, so it can be used within any project without any collisions.

 Library's core describes the trio of the library foundation: `op_handle` - public part of the async operation, `context` - private part of the async operation and `executor` - global entity, that is capable of running client's functors.